 Chapter 7 bankruptcy is also called "straight bankruptcy" or "liquidation."
 It is the simplest and easiest form of bankruptcy proceeding.
 Bankruptcy per se is a federal statutory proceeding whereby qualified individuals may surrender their nonexempt property for division among their creditors.
-To the extent that their nonexempt property does not pay their debts completely, the debts are discharged: Forgiven.
+To the extent that their nonexempt property does not pay their debts the debts are discharged (forgiven).

-The usual Chapter 7 bankruptcy takes between 100 and 180 days.
-The filing fees for a Chapter 7 bankruptcy are around \$200.
-Usually, the creditor has to appear only once in court: At the meeting of creditors.
+Chapter 7 bankruptcy takes between 100 and 180 days.
+The total fees are \$200 (\$155 filing,\$30 administrative and \$15 trustee fee).
+The creditor has to appear only once: at the meeting of creditors.

-Once a discharge is given by the bankruptcy court, the debtor's dischargeable debts are forgiven.
-The debtor will still be obligated to pay any debts that the bankruptcy court determines should not be discharged for equitable reasons or are not dischargeable under federal law.
+Once a discharge is given by the bankruptcy court, the

+debtor's dischargeable debts are forgiven.
+The debtor will still be obligated to pay debts the bankruptcy court determines should not be discharged for equitable reasons or are not dischargeable under federal law.